salil-saurav/LiveSearch/README.md

 # Live Search

-Live search which filters results using JS logic.
+Live search which filters result using JS logic.

 ## Technologies Used